SylphAI-Inc/AdalFlow/docs/README.md

 ## How the Documentation Works

-We use [Sphinx](https://www.sphinx-doc.org/en/master/) as the documentation tool and [reStructuredText](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html) as the language.
+We use [Sphinx](https://www.sphinx-doc.org/en/master/) and [reStructuredText](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html) for our documentation.
 Sphinx primarily reads configurations from a Python script (`conf.py`), pulls documentation from comments in the code (via the `autodoc` extension), and organizes content through its table of contents hierarchy defined in `.rst` files.

 ## Setup